Y’all know I love to recycle tin cans and I’ve shared How To Paint Them, How to Decoupage Them, How to Rust Them and more…

 Paint Tin Cans

-Next, you will want to paint your cans a dark color so the shiny metal will not be exposed.
+Next, you will want to paint your cans dark so the shiny metal will not be exposed.
 I used Hammered Copper by Rust-oleum, but brown or black works fine.

-You can see how to easily paint various cans for a free projects here.
-I also decoupaged several tin cans with napkins for a Spring Table here.
+You can see how to paint various cans for free projects here.

 Gather Twigs

 Hunt and gather twigs for your project.
-You want to select small to medium size twigs that are relatively straight.
+You want to select small to medium-sized twigs that are relatively straight.

-Then measure the height of your cans and cut the twigs to those lengths.
-I added approx. 1/4 of an inch to the twigs, which allows the twigs to extend above the top of the tin can.
+Then, measure the height of your cans and cut the twigs to those lengths.
+I added approximately 1/4 of an inch to the twigs, which allowed them to extend above the top of the tin can.

-Once you have a good selection cut, you are ready to begin adding the twigs to the cans.
+Once you have a good selection cut, you can add twigs to the cans.

-Keep adding until there is minimal gaps between the twigs as shown below.
+Keep adding until there are minimal gaps between the twigs, as shown below.

-You will also notice some areas where the twigs curve and you can fill in with shorter lengths in those areas.
+You will also notice some areas where the twigs curve, and you can fill in between with shorter lengths.

 To finish the cans, I tied a length of raffia around each one and tied a simple bow.

-Although I have a plan to use these tin cans on a Fall Table Centerpiece, they look good alone with simple faux stems.
+Although I plan to use these tin cans on a Fall Table Centerpiece, they look good with simple faux stems.

-As I look at this photo, I’m already envisioning them with a wash of white paint for the holidays.
-So many fun options.
+As I look at this photo, I already envision them with a wash of white paint for the holidays—there are so many fun options.

-If you missed How Rust Tin Cans or my DIY Fall Wreath made with Rusty Tin Cans, be sure to click the highlighted links.
+If you missed How Rust Tin Cans or my DIY Fall Wreath made with Rusty Tin Cans, click the highlighted links.
+For another creative twig arrangement, check out DIY Hydrangea & Twig Arrangement.

-Stay tuned for, Ideas for Friendsgiving Table Centerpiece, using this project.
+You will want to see Ideas for Friendsgiving Table Centerpiece using this project.

 Thanks so much for stopping by today!
 I look forward to sharing my next adventure with you!